Empiree/DeftSharp.Windows.Input/DOCUMENTATION.md

 This class provides the ability to control the keyboard.

+> [!NOTE]
-The KeyboardManipulator class works with a single context.
+> This class works with a single context.
 Therefore, all your objects of this class have the same state.

 ## Features